CztCFfSNI/PeerEvaluation/README.md

 ## More Info

-Information about the ERD,Database Tables, logic format, etc. can be found at the presentation link above.
+Information about the ERD, Database Tables, logic format, etc. can be found at the presentation link above.

 ## Testing